Dynamically Optimal Unraveling Schemes for Simulating Lindblad Equations: Optimizing unraveling schemes driven by Poisson process

 \subsection{Dynamically optimal quantum jump process}

-Similar to the SDE case, we seek the optimal parameters $\alpha$, $\beta$, $\theta$, and $\gamma$ that minimize the rate of change of the variance.
+Similar to the SDE case, we seek the optimal parameters $\alpha$, $\beta$, $\theta$, and $\gamma$ that minimize the rate of change of the variance locally in time.
 Equivalently, we solve the following optimization problem:

-where the positive number $\Lambda > 0$ is a parameter to choose.
-The reason is that for the jump process, one requires $\jumprate \Delta t \ll 1$.
+where the positive number $\Lambda > 0$ is a parameter to choose, and we assume that $\Lambda$ is chosen reasonably large enough so that the above $\alpha_k\ge 0$ exists.
+The reason for imposing such an upper bound constraint is that for the jump process, one requires $\jumprate \Delta t \ll 1$.
 Since we cannot in practice choose an infinitesimally small $\Delta t$, one would necessarily need a certain uniform upper bound for the jump rate in practice.

-\begin{theorem} For the quantum jump process, \begin{itemize} \item[(i)] For the optimization problem of minimizing the local rate of change of variance, the quantum state diffusion ansatz is always at least as effective as the jump process:
+\begin{theorem} For the quantum jump process, \begin{itemize} \item[(i)] For the optimization problem of minimizing the local rate of change of variance, the quantum state diffusion ansatz is always at least as effective as the jump process locally in time:

 \item[(ii)] Without loss of generality, consider $K = 1$.
 The optimization problem \eqref{eqn::deri_var_jump} for a general jump process ansatz in \eqref{eqn::jump_general_form} admits explicit global minimizers $(\alpha^\star, \theta^\star)$, where the expression for $\theta^\star$ is given by \eqref{eqn::theta_optimal-proof}, \eqref{eqn::ABC}, and the expression for $\jumprate^\star = \Lambda$ (which immediately determines $\alpha^\star$).
 Furthermore, we may set $\gamma = 0$, as it does not affect the variance, and $\beta = 0$, since the loss function in \eqref{eqn::deri_var_jump} depends only on the phase difference $\theta - \beta$. \end{itemize} \end{theorem}